Squarific/SmartHome/doc/reports/Weekly-1.md

 # Design decisions
 ## Client side

-Probably emberjs using bootstrap to style because we want a strict division between the server side and the client side.
+Probably emberjs using material design to style because we want a strict division between the server side and the client side.
 Bootstrap to make the design easy.

 Positing on the social platform uses a wysiwyg editor.
 For that we will use a library.
 There are emberjs i18n libraries that we will be using.